-Sometimes, Costa will run across a Soldier or two with the talent to think out-of-the-box and create new ways of echoed a similar sentiment when asked about CPOF and the Army's communications pipe, WIN-T Increment 1.
+GEN David H. Petraeus, Commander of Multi-National Force-Iraq, once echoed a similar sentiment when asked about CPOF and the Army's communications pipe, WIN-T Increment 1.
 "WIN-T Increment 1 will clearly give better transport and bigger pipes, which will enable CPOF to do more than it already can," said Petraeus, when he was interviewed during the PEO C3T Army Battle Command and Enable System-of-Systems test held in May 2006.
 "That will enable innovative commanders and Soldiers with initiative to continue to find new ways to use this very powerful application to exploit the capabilities that it represents."